default search action

 Workflow Management in Condor.
 357-375 - Ewa Deelman, Gaurang Mehta, Gurmeet Singh, Mei-Hui Su, Karan Vahi:

 Pegasus: Mapping Large-Scale Workflows to Distributed Resources.
-376-394 - A. Stephen McGough, William Lee, Jeremy Cohen, Eleftheria Katsiri, John Darlington:
+376-394 - A. Stephen McGough, William Lee, Jeremy Cohen

 Expressing Workflow in the Cactus Framework.
 416-427 - Bruno Wassermann, Wolfgang Emmerich, Ben Butchart, Nick Cameron, Liang Chen, Jignesh Patel: